mkucmus/doc/userguide/pos/menu/introduction.rst

 All POS
 *******

-Lists all POS within your loyalty program with additional information regarding it’s localization and transactions.
+*Lists all POS within your loyalty program with additional information regarding it’s localization and transactions*

 .. image:: /userguide/_images/pos2.png
    :alt:   POS

 Add POS
 *******

-Lists all data that need to be filled out to add new POS
+*Lists all data that need to be filled out to add new POS*

 .. image:: /userguide/_images/add_pos.png
    :alt:   add POS